 As tourism is one of the most affected branches of the economy it’s not a surprise that in order to survive it needs to change its approach.
 People will tend to travel locally cross their country, instead of facing difficulties with borders crossing or risking a quarantine.

 - Work from home – new setups and regulations

 Becoming a common habit will require dedicated devices (audio/video setups, office machines, separating and securing the workplace from home activities and other inhabitants.
 Moreover, insurance policies will need to be adjusted to new conditions.

 Some of us are or are going to operate in a “survival mode” due to the crisis.
 In this view, lawyers will have more work taking part in legal battles between single people or companies.
 Doing so will require a digital approach and work automatization to deal with upcoming tasks.

 - Higher demand for courses and training

-Because of the growing unemployment rate, ex-workers will need do gain new skills and qualifications, so as to switch from the businesses that are struggling with difficulties (switching to competitors won’t help as they are facing the same problems).
+Because of the growing unemployment rate, ex-workers will need to gain new skills and qualifications, so as to switch from the businesses that are struggling with difficulties (switching to competitors won’t help as they are facing the same problems).

 Here I must mention the booming popularity of streaming services both for entertainment and professional use as well as online games.
-Although these were gaining more users over the last years, they face a real Gold Rush now, that they are trying to use at their advance becoming and staying more popular than ever before.
+Although these were gaining more users over the last years, they face a real Gold Rush now, which they are trying to use at their advance becoming and staying more popular than ever before.

 We know that the future may choose not the path that we are predicting it to take.
 However, the above-mentioned changes are quite likely to happen as we can already observe some of them going.
 Nevertheless, their seriousness is dependent on how long the pandemic and crisis are going to stay with us.